-The 2017 season marked for the first time that Green Bay spent extended time without Aaron Rodgers.
-A collarbone injury would keep Rodgers sidelined for the majority of the 2017 season, shifting Brett Hundley into a starting role.
+Last season, marked for the first time that Green Bay spent extended time without Aaron Rodgers.
+A collarbone injury would keep Rodgers sidelined for the majority of the year, shifting Brett Hundley into a starting role.
 Hundley didn’t experience the Favre to Rodgers handoff, rather he struggled with consistency.
 He could never keep the passing game relevant and would be spelled thanks to the production from the running back position.
 This season, Rodgers returns to full health and is ready to rock within his new offense.

 The team is up against a tough loss in veteran, Jordy Nelson.
 Nelson was caught up in a cap space bind for the team.
 He was ultimately left as the odd man out, shipping his talents off to Oakland.
 Nelson was an active contributor within this offense.
 A highly reliable target, Nelson saw a bulk of the targets at the receiver position throughout the past couple of seasons.
 While replacing this consistency isn’t a sure thing, the team does have the tangibles needed to move some players up.
 Davante Adams now becomes the team’s best receiver.
 Adams has struggled with his hands in the past, a mishap he will need to dust off ahead of this season.
 When Nelson left, Randall Cobb became the longest tenured receiver on the team.
 There were instances this past season that saw a healthy Cobb riding the bench, which is something that needs to be addressed ahead of this season.
 While age is starting to become a concern, it should be the least of the team’s worries with Cobb this season.